caillou/finding-an-au-pair/index.markdown

 You will visit a weekly german language course and get a monthly salary of 700 CHF / 615 Euro.

-Ideally you will be here before the end of November.
+Ideally you will be here before the end of July or August.

 ## The Neighbourhood